LibreVR/Revive/README.md

 4. Start or reboot SteamVR.
 5. Open the dashboard and click the new Revive tab.

+*If you don't see the Revive tab, go to the start menu on your desktop and start the Revive Dashboard.*

 ## Standalone games

 Credit goes to @rjoudrey for implementing the injector.